 99% Creditor Acceptance Rate – When you apply for a Scottish Trust Deed with us, we will use our industry experience to give you everything you need to know and whether it is likely that the application will be successful.
 The pros and cons will always be explained, and you may decide that an alternative solution like the Debt Arrangement Scheme is more favourable for your needs.

-60% Average Reduction In Monthly Payments – The amount you repay each month will be based on you and your lifestyle and we’re able to reduce the amount you repay on average by 60% each month.
+Up to 70% Reduction In Monthly Payments – The amount you repay each month will be based on you and your lifestyle and we’re able to reduce the amount you repay, by as much as 70% each month.

 No Setup Fees – You’re experiencing financial difficulties.
 We have strong ethics.
 Therefore setup fees, finders fees, charges for advice; whatever way its described – none of these make sense to you, nor us.
 This should be true for many other providers of Scottish Trust Deeds, but cannot be guaranteed.
 If anyone says otherwise, walk away.